knative/client/docs/README.md

 ### Plugins

-Kn supports plugins, which allow you to extend the functionality of your Kn installation with custom comamnds as well as shared commands that are not part of the core distribution of Kn.
+Kn supports plugins, which allow you to extend the functionality of your Kn installation with custom commands as well as shared commands that are not part of the core distribution of Kn.

 Plugins follow a similar architecture to [kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) with some small differences.
 One key difference is that Kn plugins can either live in your `PATH` or in a chosen and specified directory.
-Detail discussions on [Kn plugins](docs/plugins.md) shows how to install and create new plugins as well as giving some examples and best practices.
+[Kn plugins](docs/plugins.md) shows how to install and create new plugins as well as giving some examples and best practices.

 To see what plugins are installed on your machine, you can use the [`plugin`](cmd/kn_plugin.md) command group's [`list`](cmd/kn_plugin_list.md) command.